davidthecodingguy/CodeLouisvilleKnowledgeCheck1/README.md

 # CodeLouisvilleKnowledgeCheck1
-This is an assignment project for the Software Development Course 2 with Code Louisville/Code Kentucky.
+This is an assignment project I am completing for the Software Development Course 2 with Code Louisville/Code Kentucky.